iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 Observe that, the function can approach $-\infty$ as much as it wants, but the limiting point is not $-\infty$, and in this case, the minimum of the function doesn't exist.

-If the set $C$ is open, then, the limit of the sequences might not be in $C$ at all, hence, creating a limiting sequence that can make the function small, but the actual limiting point can'be attained.
+If the set $C$ is open, then, the limit of the sequences might not be in $C$ at all, hence, creating a limiting sequence that can make the function small, but the actual limiting point can't be attained.
 Creating problem for the minimum of the function over the region.

-Finally, **why do we use the Weistrass Theorem (Sequencial Compact Theorem)**?
+Finally, **why do we use the Weistrass Theorem (Sequential Compact Theorem)**?
 This is true because there could be infinitely many points on set $C\subseteq \text{dom}(f)$ such that it attains the minimum, or a desired value, however, it doesn't mean that they converge to a certain point.
-If we remove the assumption that $C$ is compact, then it's possible that some sequence $\{x\}_{n\in \mathbb N}$ such that the sequence diverges, but $f(x_n)$ converges to some minimum.
+If we remove the assumption that $C$ is compact, then it's possible that some sequence $\{x\}_{n\in \mathbb N}$ such that the sequence diverges, but $f(x_n)$ converges to some minimum (so that the minimizer doesn't exist).
 Therefore, we have to make use of the compactness of $C$ and the existence of converging subsequence for it to be rigourous.

 ---
-### **Existence of Minimizer Theorem**
+### **Existence of Minimizer Theorem over A Closed Set**

 > let $f$ be a proper, closed, and coercive function, let $S\subseteq \mathbb E$ be an non-empty closed set such that $\text{dom}(f)\cap S \neq \emptyset$, then $f$ attains some minimums in $S$.